malprax/parliament_bone/README.md

 Time to dentist
 Time to make apply
 Time to make program
 Time to print out billing
+Time to print out mom